VikkMoor/Seminar5TasksDotnet/README.md

 Prepod: example with string to numbers.

-Palindrome:just like such way for this task ;)
+Palindrome: just like such way for this task ; )

 To be continued..